Ensemble Kalman Methods: A Mean Field Perspective: Appendix B (Lorenz '96 Multiscale)

 \section{Appendix B (Lorenz '96 Multiscale)}

 To illustrate the problems of both state estimation and parameter estimation we use, throughout this paper, variants on the Lorenz '96 model.
-In particular we use both the Lorenz '96 multiscale system and a singlescale closure derived from it in the scale-separated case; see Subsection \ref{ssec:BSE}, and the developments in this section, for bibliographic details.
-If we generate data with the singlescale model, and assimilate using this model, we are able to test algorithms in their basic (perfect model) form.
-If we generate data with the multiscale model, and assimilate using the singlescale model, this will also allow us to study the effect of model misspecification on data assimilation.
+In particular we use both the Lorenz '96 multiscale system, introduced in subsection \ref{ssec:l96M}, and a singlescale closure derived from it in the scale-separated case, described in Subsections \ref{ssec:l96S} and \ref{ssec:BSE}.
+If we (i) generate data with the singlescale model, and assimilate using the same model, we are able to test algorithms in their basic (perfect model) form; on the other hand if we (ii) generate data with the multiscale model, and assimilate using the singlescale model, this allows us to study the effect of model misspecification on data assimilation.
+Subsection \ref{ssec:83} contains an example of the type (ii), whilst Examples \ref{ex:3dvar}, \ref{ex:s3dvar} and \ref{ex:enkf} are of type (i).